AstraKairos/astrakairos/README.md

     - [ ] Integrate **SIMBAD** name resolution (via `astroquery`) to find objects by common names (e.g., "Sirius").

 **Scientific Engine (`physics` module)**
-- [x] **Kepler's Equation Solver:** Implement a high-precision, robust numerical solver by combining different solving methods.
+- [x] **Kepler's Equation Solver:** Implement a high-precision, robust numerical solver by using an advanced initial guess combined with a fast Newton-Raphson refiner.
 - [ ] **Orbital Prediction Engine:**
     - [ ] Predict precise ephemerides (PA/Sep) for any date from known orbital elements.
     - [ ] Calculate all orbital anomalies (Mean, Eccentric, True) for analysis.